shakeyourbunny/RWMS/docs/documentation.md

 - unknown mod entries now include steam workshop url, if steam detection is not disabled (disablesteam = False in configuration file)
 - meta information has now its own category section in the datafile

+##### datafile version v4 (0.94.7)
+modified:
+- cleaned up mod names (RimWorld version, mod versions)
+- may lead to unknown mods in older revisions of the script

 ## History
 See https://github.com/shakeyourbunny/RWMS/blob/master/CHANGELOG